Monichre/sp-app/README.md

 (explain madness with custom.cfref and .ref, need to update local.env)

-If you want to reference a resource in a lambda, pass it as a env variable to that lambda with a generic name.  e.g. TABLE_TARGET not TableProfile.
+If you want to reference a resource in a lambda, pass it as a env variable to that lambda with a generic name.  e.g. TABLE_TARGET not TableUser.

 #### Kinesis Streams